HaydenSingleton/XaltiusTravelTomo/README.md

  A decimal score up to 5.0
 ## Review Count
  The number of user reviews, an integer
-## User Reviews (WIP)
+## User Review Foreign Key(WIP)
- A collection of the first 10 user reviews stored as a dictionary with each username as a key and each paragraph as a value
+ Links to the user review table
 ## Phone Number
  The phone number and country code, a string
 ## Address
  The street address if it exists as a string
 ## Locality
  The locality (usually zip code and province) as a string
-## Country
+## Country Foreign Key
- The country where the location/city is as a string
+ Links to the country table
 ## Date Generated
  The date the list was generated as a datetime object with microseconds scrubbed to 0
 ## Keywords